HL7NZ/nhi/input/pagecontent/usecases.md

 #### Scenario 2: Returning patient

-An existing patient known to the hospital or GP practice presents for healthcare eg enrolled patient books or attends an appointment, a patient presents for an outpatient appointment, a patient presents for planned admission.
+An existing patient known to the hospital or GP practice presents for healthcare eg enrolled patient books or attends an appointment, a patient presents for an outpatient appointment, a patient presents for planned admission. <br />
 The patient details are already in the local system and an NHI number and version have previously been assigned.

   * Steps involved:
      1. User finds the patient record in local system.
      2. Local system looks up NHI to check if NHI version has changed **(Get Patient).**
      3. If NHI version has changed but the local attributes are still in line wth the NHI (the data of interest hasn't changed) update the local version only.
-      * Note: The version will change if the Ministry has linked two NHI records when duplicates have been discovered.
+      * Note: The version will change if Te Whatu Ora has linked two NHI records when duplicates have been discovered.
 The local system should use the live and the list of dormant NHI's to determine if any local records need to be merged.
 If the local system has their paient under a now dormant NHI number, the local NHI number should be changed to the live NHI number.
      5. If an NHI patient attribute has changed or the local patient details have been updated user compares the local and NHI details and makes corrections where appropriate **(Update Patient).**